fictorial/jefe/README.markdown

 ### Child Processes

 Node.js is single-threaded.
-If Jefe simply ran the third-party code in situ, it would not be possible to stop long-running code from running.
+If Jefe simply ran the third-party code in situ, it would not be possible to stop long-running code.
 Indeed, rogue code could easily make the application unresponsive with only `while (true) {}`.
 Thus, Jefe runs third-party code in a spawned *child process*.
 Jefe monitors the child, and if the child misbehaves, Jefe *kills* it, and respawns a new child for future requests.

 ### Child Process Pool